 Patience is not about the waiting; it’s about how one behaves IN the waiting.

-I specifically chose the song in iMovie #1 because the lyrics are more than meaningful to me; this life is a true valley of tears but for the life of a Catholic, suffering is for multiple reasons and one of those is certainly to remind us that this land is not our true home.
+I specifically chose the song in the iMovie because the lyrics are more than meaningful to me; this life is a true valley of tears but for the life of a Catholic, suffering is for multiple reasons and one of those is certainly to remind us that this land is not our true home.
 We certainly don’t belong here.
 As Our Lady of Kibeho said- “we are only temporary travelers” or Our Lady of Lourdes in “I cannot promise to make you happy in this life, only in the next.”
 When I was a child (and this is still a habit in the present) I don’t know why I always found comfort in this, but whether I was at school, at home or with a friend I would stop and look at the trees out the window to see if the leaves on the branches were moving.
 If I couldn’t find at least one tree or one bush that was moving from the wind I would look until I saw the branches move, sometimes I was there for a long time waiting, but I can actually only count a few times in not seeing any movement.
 I could always count on this!

-I still remember so vividly being in my fourth grade classroom of Mrs. Barker’s working on a project with all my classmates and just stopping in the middle of all the chaos to look out the classroom window where a line of tall pine trees were my view and I looked in hopes of seeing her branches move for me.
+I still remember so vividly being in my fourth grade classroom of Mrs. Barker’s working on a project, with all my classmates, and just stopping in the middle of all the chaos to look out the classroom window where a line of tall pine trees were my view; I looked in hopes of seeing her branches move for me.
 There was something so comforting in the movement of the trees or the leaves.
-When I entered Carmel, the sister who took care of the postulants said that Carmelites take great comfort in seeing running water because it’s a great reminder that all things are passing; moving onward.
+When I entered Carmel, the sister who took care of the postulants, said that Carmelites take great comfort in seeing running water because it’s a great reminder that all things are passing; moving onward.
 Of course I immediately understood why I felt the same way about the tree branches, it was the movement- that while I was in that moment appearing to be still, everything was still moving.
 I needed/need to see that!
 To this day, when I am really suffering something out of my control I still stop to look out the window with great hope that I will see the trees moving- a great reminder that “all things are passing, God alone suffices”.

 Song Lyrics to the video: